wcfrobert/ezweld/README.md

 $$v_{z,total} = v_{z,direct} + v_{z,Mx} + v_{z,My}$$

-The three terms above are then combined into a single value then compared to a design capacity.
-In the next two sections, $\tau$ will be used for stress, $v$ will be used for unit force.
+The three terms above are then combined into a single value and compared to a design capacity.
+In the next two sections, $\tau$ will be used to denote stress, $v$ will be used to denote unit force.